 Minimum qualifications: Each self-contained classroom teacher will have met the professional educator licensure requirements for, as applicable, elementary (K-6) or middle grades (6-9).
 Teachers agree to adhere to and implement the education model described in this charter.
 Their past work experience (in education and other fields) and college transcripts will be reviewed to ensure that the best candidates possible are hired.
 Teachers will create weekly lesson plans aligned with Common Core and North Carolina Standards; implement structured classroom curriculum that focuses on enhancing students' academic performance to reach or exceed grade-level proficiency in English/language arts, mathematics, science, and social studies; and provide students with ongoing academic assessment.
 Teachers will maintain an accurate record of student attendance, family contact, and grades.
-They will monitor students in the classroom, tamily contact, and grades.
 They will monitor students in the classroom, while on lunch duty, and during after-school programs as applicable.
 Teachers will report directly to the Director/Principal.